 When to Go

 The best time to visit Lalibela is between October and January during the dry season.
 January 7 (Ethiopian Christmas) and January 19 (Epiphany) are the two most festive days of the year.
-Lalibela gets packed, so make sure to plan ahead.
+Lalibela gets packed, so make sure to plan.
 Stay over the weekend and check out the Saturday market followed by early morning (6am) mass on Sunday.

 Where to Stay